GinjaChris/pentmenu/README.md

 See https://en.wikipedia.org/wiki/TCP_reset_attack for example.

-* TCP XMAS Flood - similar to the SYN and ACK floods, but sends packets with all TCP flags set (CWR,ECN,URG,ACK,PSH,RST,SYN,FIN).
+* TCP XMAS Flood - similar to the SYN and ACK floods, with the same options, but sends packets with all TCP flags set (CWR,ECN,URG,ACK,PSH,RST,SYN,FIN).
 The packet is considered to be 'lit up like a christmase tree'.
 Theoretically at least, such a packet requires more resources for the receiver to process than a standard packet.
 However, such packets are quite indicative of unusual behaviour (such as an attack) and are usually easily identified by IDS/IDP.